What Does Private Health Insurance Insurance (PKV) Cost in Germany? A Comprehensive Guide

 The amount of the daily sickness allowance depends in Germany on how many employees the self-employed person has.

-To keep the private health insurance premium as low as possible, many self-employed persons opt for a relatively high personal contribution in private German health insurance.
+To keep the private health insurance premium as low as possible, many self-employed persons opt for a relatively high co-pay in private German health insurance.

 The contribution for the child amounts to 161.50 euros per month, adjusted for the employer's contribution of 50 percent only 80.75 euros.
 The annual savings compared to statutory health insurance for salaried employees in this example is still 954.84 with a significantly better price-performance ratio.